icerockdev/moko-core/README.md

 ## Samples
 More examples can be found in the [sample directory](sample).

 ## Set Up Locally
-- clone project
-- use `:core:publishToMavenLocal` gradle task in development process with sample project
+- In [core directory](core) contains `core` library;
+- In [sample directory](sample) contains samples on android, ios & mpp-library connected to apps;
+- For test changes locally use `:core:publishToMavenLocal` gradle task, after it samples will use locally published version.

 ## Contributing
 All development (both new features and bug fixes) is performed in `develop` branch.
 This way `master` sources always contain sources of the most recently released version.
 Please send PRs with bug fixes to `develop` branch.
 Fixes to documentation in markdown files are an exception to this rule.
 They are updated directly in `master`.